Student

 Amin graduated with an MSci Mathematics degree from UCL in 2022

-Amin graduated with an MSci Mathematics degree from UCL in 2022, where he developed a keen interest into asymptotics, fluid dynamics and stochastic processes.
+Amin graduated with an MSci Mathematics degree from UCL in 2022, where he developed a keen interest in mathematical modelling, fluid dynamics and stochastic processes.
 For his Masters project, Amin delved in depth into asymptotics and hyperasymptotics with their roles in solving ODEs like the Airy equation.
 He has also done some group projects including using ML techniques to determine different price ranges for a smartphone dataset and helped implement a Python mathematical model for oxygen saturation, contributing to a published paper on the effects of Hypoxia.

 Research project title:

-Data-driven regularisation methods for inverse problems
+Data-driven regularisation methods with infimal convolution for inverse problems

 Supervisor(s):